aws/amazon-freertos-ble-android-sdk/README.md

 ### BLE Helper Functions

-The SDK includes some functions that help you perform BLE operations with Amazon FreeRTOS devices:
+The SDK includes some functions that help you perform BLE operations with FreeRTOS devices:

     ```
     startScanDevices